 The next biomimicry example is related to concrete, which is a very important building material.
-We can see it everywhere in the world, thanks to its strength, durability, and availability.
+Thanks to its strength, durability, and availability, we can see it everywhere in the world.
 But it's not invincible and degrades over time due to load-bearing pressure, weather, or corrosives.

 It costs a significant amount of money to repair damaged concrete.
 And if the damage causes buildings or bridges to collapse, lives could be lost.

 Hendrik Marius Jonkers developed a self-healing concrete that can close its cracks the same way the human body repairs broken bones2.
 That is made possible by the limestone-producing Bacillus pseudofirmus or Sporosarcina pasteurii.
 The microorganism lives in highly alkaline volcanoes and lakes.

 The bacteria is introduced into a concrete mixture and lies dormant.
 The bacteria get exposed to air and moisture every time the concrete cracks.
 It protects itself by producing limestone, which covers the gap.

 Related Read: Natural Building - Eco-Friendly Materials & Techniques.

 Doctors have had to use stitches or medical adhesives to close up wounds and surgical incisions.
 On body parts that are constantly moving, the adhesive may be too weak to withstand the movement.
 Another challenge was that those methods did a poor job on wet and delicate organs like the heart.

 While researching bone regeneration, a team at Harvard stumbled upon the answer to a surgical glue that could survive extreme movement and wetness17.
 The inspiration for the medical glue came from the slug.